Stacey Butterworth – CDTA, Acrobatic Arts

 In 2011, Alivia started assisting Ms. Kathryn’s children’s dance classes at her home studio, Harbour Dancenter (now names Harbour Dance Studios).
 She assisted for 2 years and subbed in as the teacher on occasion when needed.
 Alivia’s love of dance is shown best on stage when performing, but is also greatly demonstrated when teaching students!

-Alivia is very excited to share her love of dance with the students at Harbour Dance Studios!
+Alivia is currently working on her Teacher Training Program with the RAD.
+She is very excited to share her love of dance with the students at Harbour Dance Studios!

 Instructor, Evening Programs